 Metadata is information about the data collected.
-According to the DAMA International Data Management Book of Knowledge (DMBOK), Metadata “includes information about technical and business processes, data rules and constraints, and logical and physical data structures.”
+Metadata “includes information about technical and business processes, data rules and constraints, and logical and physical data structures.”
 Think of it as a wrapper around data that describes it, like how packaging tells what food is in a box or a container.
-In the past, people interacted with Metadata through cards in a library catalog, with technical advances, humans and computers have access to distinct types of Metadata:
+In the past, people interacted with metadata through cards in a library catalog, with technical advances, humans and computers have access to distinct types of metadata:

 - Business Metadata: Provides the meaning of data, by defining terms in every-day language without regard to technical implementation.
 It “focuses largely on the content and condition of the data and includes details related to Data Governance.”

-- Operational Metadata: This type of Metadata “describes details of the processing and accessing of data.”
-(DMBOK) Various example of Operational Metadata include: job execution logs, data sharing rules, error logs, audit results, various version maintenance plans, archive and retention rules, among many others.
+- Operational Metadata: This type of metadata “describes details of the processing and accessing of data.”
+Various examples of operational metadata include job execution logs, data sharing rules, error logs, audit results, various version maintenance plans, archive and retention rules, among many others.